ksetoue/node-containers-envs/README.md

 3. Type `Remote-Containers: Open Folder in Container` and select this option
 4. Wait until the path for the app folder open in the container, with an command line inside
 5. Run `npm run dev` to start the application
+6. Create a get request on Postman to the following url: `http://localhost:3000/test-get`